Special Educational Needs & Disability (SEND) and Inclusion information

 Further information is also available on Barnet Local Authority’s SEN Local Offer webpage

 Parents with children with special educational needs or disabilities are welcome to visit our school.
 Points of contact are Annie Hindle (Co-Head & SENCO) and Jayden Ellis (Head of Learning in EYFS & SENCO) who are always available to discuss concerns or worries that parents have.
 Please make an appointment through the school office.

 We have a 21 place autistic resource provision (ARP) which we call The Jets.
 We welcome tours if you have a child with an EHCP who needs a provision place.
-If you would like a virtual look at the provision click below and if you have any questions or queries please contact out SENCO and Co-Head, Annie Hindle on 020 8205 9324
+If you would like a virtual look at the provision click below or if you would like to visit in person or have any questions or queries please contact out SENCO and Co-Head, Annie Hindle on 020 8205 9324

 Please click on the documents below to find out about the SEND provision at The Orion and to view our SEND Policy.

 Advice and Support for Parents of children with SEND